mozhdehNouri/AndroidProgrammingTopicAndExplanation/compose/SideEffect from compose book.md

 If you’d want to only run the effect once when entering the composition and dispose it when leaving you could pass a constant as the key: DisposableEffect(true) or DisposableEffect(Unit).
 Note that DisposableEffect always requires at least one key.

+DisposableEffect is a Composable function that executes a side effect when its parent Composable is first rendered, and disposes of the effect when the Composable is removed from the UI hierarchy.
+This function is useful for managing resources that need to be cleaned up when a Composable is no longer in use, such as event listeners or animations.

 **SideEffect:**

 Another side effect of the composition.
 This one is a bit special since it’s like a “fire on this composition or forget”.
 If the composition fails for any reason, it is discarded.
 If you are a bit familiar with the internals of the Compose runtime, note that it’s an effect not stored